best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Please note - we are aware that leaving cells with no data blank may make it easier for users to perform further analysis, but this feature of usability has to be balanced against the accessibility guidelines and the importance of a user understanding why a cell has no data.
 As mentioned, our advice on cells with no data may change as we do further research.

 ### Machine readability for cells with no data
 If you are making a spreadsheet solely for machine reading purposes, it is best practice to leave cells with no data blank.
+However your metadata file should specify why the cells are blank.

 ## Formatting and use of colour